skorch-dev/skorch/docs/user/REST.rst

 You've noticed that this function's job is to create the model and return it.
-Here, we're defining a pipeline that wraps Skorch's ``NeuralNetClassifier``, which in turn is a wrapper around our PyTorch module, as it's defined in the `predicting sentiment tutorial
+Here, we're defining a pipeline that wraps skorch's ``NeuralNetClassifier``, which in turn is a wrapper around our PyTorch module, as it's defined in the `predicting sentiment tutorial
 <https://github.com/dnouri/skorch/blob/master/examples/rnn_classifer/RNN_sentiment_classification.ipynb>`_.